AtlasGPT Brain

 Headline Proof Point

-More accurate (78% vs. 74%).
 More capable (35-specialty consult, full reasoning trace).
-Less expensive ($39.99 vs. ~$49/mo).
+Free for individual physicians vs. ~$49/mo for UpToDate.

 UpToDate has deep market penetration but critical limitations: no reasoning trace, no subspecialty consult, and it costs more than AtlasGPT.
 This angle is most effective for the product-aware segment who already uses UpToDate daily.